SyneRBI/SIRF/DeveloperGuide.md

         return cGT_ISMRMRDAcquisitionsFile(file);
     }

-# Adding new functionality to SIRF
+# Adding new functionality to SIRF <a name="Adding_new_functionality"></a>

-The preferred way for adding new functionality to STIR is by implementing it in C++.
-Once implemented and tested your C++ addition, follow these steps (to reduce duplication, instructions are for Gadgetron-related additions; those for STIR-related are symmetric).

-First, go to folder `SIRF/src/xGadgetron/cGadgetron` and add your class definitions to `gadgetron_x.h` and your implementation code to `gadgetron_x.cpp`.
+The preferred way for adding new functionality to STIR is by implementing it in C\++.
+Having implemented and tested your C++ addition, put your class definitions to `gadgetron_x.h` and your implementation code to `gadgetron_x.cpp` in folder `SIRF/src/xGadgetron/cGadgetron`.
 Alternatively, add new `*.h` and `*.cpp` files, in which case you will need to list them in `add_library` statement in `CMakeLists.txt` too.
+Then follow the two steps described below.
+Again, to reduce duplication, instructions are for Gadgetron-related additions; those for STIR-related are symmetric.

-The rest of the instructions is for classes that will be exposed to the user only.
+We stress that the instructions below are for classes that will be exposed to the user only.
 We note that currently, only a tiny fraction of STIR classes and no Gadgetron classes are exposed.

+### Step 1: create C wrappers. <a name="Create_wrappers"></a>

 If a new class has default constructor, you may like to add the following two lines to the function `cGT_newObject()` in `cgadgetron.cpp` before the last `return` statement there:

 	if (boost::iequals(name, "YourClassName"))
 		return newObjectHandle<YourClassName>();

 For all other constructors and other methods of your class you will need to write a C wrapper, the prototype of which **must** be placed in `cgadgetron.h`.
 The definition of the wrapper may be added to `cgadgetron.cpp` or a new file in `SIRF/src/xGadgetron/cGadgetron`, which will need to be mentioned in `add_library` statement in `CMakeLists.txt`.

 It is advised to use existing C wrappers as templates.
-An example of a C wrapper for a constructor of an object of class MRAcquisitionData was given above in Section Illustration.
+An example of a C wrapper for a constructor of an object of class MRAcquisitionData was given above in section Illustration.
 It exposes some general principles in creating C wrappers:

 - wrapper should return a pointer to `DataHandle` object cast into `void*`;
 - wrapper should use `try{} CATCH;` bracket for passing C++ exceptions to Python and Matlab;